-- 1. The user's preceding holds (if any) are released. - 2.
+- 1. All of the user's preceding holds (if any) are released, whether referenced in Y or not. - 2.
 Execution is suspended until the designated files are free of holds by any other task. - 3.
 When all the designated files are free, execution proceeds.
-Until the hold is released, other tasks using DFHOLD on any of the designated files will wait.
+Until the hold is released, other tasks using [FHOLD on any of the designated files will wait.

-If Y is empty, the user's preceding hold (if any) is released, and execution continues.
+If Y is empty, all of the user's preceding holds (if any) are released, and execution continues.
 A hold is released by any of the following:

-- Another []FHOLD
+- Another FHOLD

 - Untying or retying all the designated files.
 If some but not all are untied or retied, they become free for another task but the hold persists for those that remain tied.

 - Termination of APL.

 - Any untrapped error or interrupt.

 - A return to immediate execution.

-Note that a hold is not released by a request for input through $\Box$ or $\Box$ .
+Note that a hold is not released by a request for input through [] or [].

-Note also that point 5 above implies that [FHOLD is generally useful only when called from a defined function, as holds set in immediate execution (desk calculator) mode are released immediately.
+Note that []FHOLD is generally useful only when called from a defined function, as holds set in immediate execution (desk calculator) mode are released immediately.